Are You Setting Up the Healthy Habits Your Child Needs to Thrive?

 Blog

-Protein Powder for Kids: What Parents Need to Know
+Protein Powder for Kids: Tips for Parents and Best Brands

 Get the scoop on protein powder for kids.
-Is it healthy?
-Do kids need it?
-Keep reading to learn when kids may need protein powder and why most kids don’t.
+From health to safety, keep reading to learn when kids may need a protein powder and which brands this pediatric dietitian approves.

 Protein powder for kids

-The Dietary Reference Intakes (DRI) are the minimum amounts needed on a daily basis to maintain health.
+The Dietary Reference Intakes (DRI) are the minimum protein requirements a child should consume each day to maintain health.
 For kids, the DRI for protein are:

 • 1 to 3-year-olds need 13 g per day